About Us

 Shetland Community Benefit Fund

-Shetland Community Benefit Fund Ltd was setup in 2011 following an initiative by the Association of Shetland Community Councils and Voluntary Action Shetland in the very early days of renewable energy in the islands when the Viking Energy Wind Farm was first proposed.
+Shetland Community Benefit Fund Ltd (SCBF) was established in 2011 after an initiative by the Association of Shetland Community Councils and Voluntary Action Shetland.
+It was created in the early days of renewable energy development in Shetland, when the Viking Energy Wind Farm was first proposed.

-Each of Shetland’s 18 community councils can nominate a director for the SCBF board and they need not be a community councillor.
-Once elected to the board the director has a separate legal responsibility to promote SCBF’s interests – like any company director or charity trustee.
+Each of Shetland’s 18 community councils can nominate a director to serve on the SCBF board.
+The nominee does not need to be a community councillor.
+Once appointed, directors have a legal duty to act in the best interests of SCBF, in the same way as any company director or charity trustee.

 Viking Community Fund